arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

         "contents" : ""
         }

-   Each Entity will have its own Rest Controller as follows:
+   Each Entity will have its own Rest Controller class as follows:

    {% highlight java  %}